 Cambridge blue – June 1988

-Willow blue – Very light clear blue – June 1989
+Willow blue – Very light clear blue, the lightest of the blues – June 1989

 Cobalt & milk slag – August 1997

 Georgia Blue and Georgia Blue Carnival – 2023 special order, exclusively for Farmhouse Vintage Treasures and the Mosser Cat Central group on Facebook.
 These cats are marked with an “M” inside the outline of the state of Ohio.